kubedb/docs/docs/guides/postgres/volume-expansion/standalone/standalone.md

 #### Verify Postgres Standalone volume expanded successfully

-If everything goes well, `KubeDB` Ops-manager operator will update the volume size of `Postgres` object and related `StatefulSet` and `Persistent Volume`.
+If everything goes well, `KubeDB` Ops-manager operator will update the volume size of `Postgres` object and related `PetSet` and `Persistent Volume`.

 Let's wait for `PostgresOpsRequest` to be `Successful`.
 Run the following command to watch `PostgresOpsRequest` CR,